datarobot-oss/terraform-aws-dr-infra/README.md

 #### Description
 Uses the [terraform-helm-release](https://github.com/terraform-module/terraform-helm-release) module to install the `https://nvidia.github.io/k8s-device-plugin/nvidia-device-plugin` helm chart into the `nvidia-device-plugin` namespace.

+This helm chart is used to expose GPU resources on nodes intended for GPU workloads such as the default `gpu` node group.

 #### IAM Policy
 Not required